Bánh Bèo (Vietnamese Steamed Rice Cakes)

 ingredients needed to make banh beo and toppings.

-Let’s Make Some Banh Beo!
+Let’s Make Banh Beo!

 Soaking mung beans and dried shrimp in water.